matiwinnetou/play-soy-view/README.md

 - Try more than first accepted languages, if first one fails then proceed to next

 - port ContentNegotiator from spring-soy-view

+- port excluded properties for reflection to soy converter

 - include routes, where we have a soyJs endpoint defined